What Types of First-Class Mail Are There?

 Be rectangular.

-- Letters must be a minimum of 3 1/2 inches high, 5 inches long, and 0.007 inches thick.
-Letters can be a maximum of 6 1/8 inches high, 11 1/2 inches long, and 1/4 inch thick.
+- Be a minimum of 3 1/2 inches high, 5 inches long, and 0.007 inches thick, and a maximum of 6 1/8 inches high, 11 1/2 inches long, and 1/4 inch thick.

 -